tisfeng/Easydict/docs/README_EN.md

 #### Developer Build

+If you are a developer, or are interested in this project, you can also try to build and run it manually.
+The whole process is very simple, even without knowing macOS development knowledge.

-If you are a developer and want to compile and run it yourself, just download this Repo, then use  [Xcode](https://developer.apple.com/xcode/)  to open Easydict.xcworkspace, compile and run it.
+Just download this Repo, then use [Xcode](https://developer.apple.com/xcode/) to open the `Easydict.xcworkspace` file, `Cmd + R` to compile and run.

-If the compile comes up with a signature error, change to use your own developer account on the `Signing & Capabilities` of target.
-If you are not an Apple developer yet, just go https://developer.apple.com/ sign up, it's free and very easy.
+If a signature error occurs during compilation, please use your own developer account on the `Signing & Capabilities` page of the target.
+If you are not an Apple developer yet, just go to https://developer.apple.com/ and register for free.

 #### Signature Problem ⚠️